This is a super in-depth Brilliant Earth review.

 To reiterate, you have a mountain of choices for your center stone for an engagement ring.
 You can build your own diamond ring or build your own engagement ring.

-The colored gemstone options are lab grown and natural emeralds, lab and natural (treated and untreated) sapphires, morganite, aquamarine, lab created rubies and the most popular diamond alternative, moissanite.
+The colored gemstone selection includes lab grown and natural emeralds, lab and natural (treated and untreated) sapphires, morganite, aquamarine, lab created rubies and the most popular diamond alternative, moissanite.

-On the diamond front, you can choose from natural, lab grown, natural colored, and lab colored diamonds.
+On the diamond front, you can choose from a natural diamond, lab created diamond, natural fancy colored, and lab created colored diamonds.

 The natural colorless diamond collection is a large one, with almost 100,000 of different varying grades and diamond shapes.
 For a minimum of 1 carat, they have over 20,000.

-Unfortunately, they don't have 360˚ video on all of their diamonds.
+I don't like how there isn't 360˚ video on all of the Brilliant Earth diamonds.
 However, you definitely still have enough to choose from.

 Like other online diamond retailers, you can narrow down your selections.
-You can also choose which area your diamond comes from in the filters, as well as blockchain diamonds, and the recycled diamonds.
+I like how you can also choose which area your Brilliant Earth diamond comes from in the filters, as well as choose between blockchain diamonds and the recycled diamonds.

-They don't sell I clarity diamonds either, which I find to be a good thing.
+You won't find I clarity diamonds on Brilliant Earth's site.
 It means their diamonds have high quality diamond clarity and shouldn't be littered with inclusions all throughout it.
-This is very different from popular retailers like Kays and Jared who have majority of I clarity diamonds in their jewelry stores, and at double the price.
+This is very different from popular retailers like Kays and Jared who have majority of I clarity diamonds in their jewelry stores at double the price.

-Brilliant Earth's diamonds may be certified by the GIA, HRD, or IGI.
-We recommend buying GIA certified natural diamonds.
+Brilliant Earth's diamond engagement rings may be certified by the GIA, HRD, or IGI.
+I only recommend buying GIA certified natural diamonds.

-I've chosen a 1.5 carat oval cut diamond with a clarity grade of SI2 and a color grade of E. You'll notice in the video below, it shows the cut grade as Ideal cut.
+As an example, I've chosen a 1.5 carat oval cut diamond with a clarity grade of SI2 and a color grade of E. You'll notice in the video below, the Brilliant Earth diamond shows the cut grade as Ideal cut.
 Remember, round diamonds are the only official ideal cut grades.
 The GIA doesn't award cut grades to fancy shaped diamonds.

-Ideal cut grades on fancy shapes by Brilliant Earth indicate that these diamonds fall under the best proportions for that shape.
-You should always pay more attention to the diamond specifics like table percentage and depth when looking at fancy shaped diamonds.
+Brilliant Earth's website separates fancy diamond shapes into different cut grades to sort quality.
+Let me reminder you that you should always pay more attention to the diamond specifics like table percentage and depth when looking at fancy shaped diamonds.

 Their 360˚ video is nice and clean.
 You can easily see obvious inclusions and you can control it, which is one of my favorite things about great viewers.

-If you want to speak with a diamond expert to go over your diamond, Brilliant Earth's staff is now available 24/7.
-They have extensive diamond training and some are even GIA graduates.
+If you want to speak with a Brilliant Earth diamond jewelry specialist to go over your diamond, their staff is now available 24/7.
+I discovered their jewelry specialists to have extensive diamond training and some Brilliant Earth employees are GIA graduates.

-Now that we've picked out our diamond, let's check out the ring settings.
+Now that we've picked out our conflict free diamond, let's check out the ring settings.

 2. Choosing Your Setting

-If you don't want to put your diamond in a ring, they also have setting options for diamond earrings or diamond pendant necklace.
+You don't have to put your natural or lab grown diamond in an engagement ring either.
+They also have setting options for diamond earrings or diamond pendant necklace.
 But today, we're choosing a ring setting.

-I've selected my diamond and ring setting, for a total of $9,030 before tax.
-At this point in time, Brilliant Earth is offering a free diamond necklace with purchases over $1000.
+At this point I've selected my diamond and ring setting, for a total of $9,030 before tax.
+At this point in time (and several times throughout the year), Brilliant Earth offers a free diamond necklace with purchases over $1,000.